leonardolopesinf/postager/README.md

-## Electron + TypeScript
+# Postager

-> Remember to chage options in package.json
+## :electron: PostgreSQL GUI with Electron, React and TypeScript